 Drank somewhere on this list and loved it?
 Share it with the hashtag #TimeOutDrinkList.
 You can also find out more about how Time Out makes recommendations and reviews bars.

-The best Hamburg bars
+Best Hamburg bars

-Le Lion has quickly claimed a reputation as one of the best cocktail bars in Hamburg, if not Germany.
-Behind its door-belled entrance, the two-floor venue channels Mad Men-style glamour, with textured wallpaper, wooden sheen and a palette of amber, gold and an appropriately whiskey brown.
-Though the clientele is mixed and informal, the place exudes an elegant poise; the music is sultry and smooth, the lighting golden soft, and the capacity carefully monitored to allow enough expert attention for each cocktail creation.
+Le Lion has quickly established a reputation as one of the best cocktail bars in Hamburg, if not Germany.
+Behind its door-belled entrance, the two-floor venue channels ‘Mad Men’-style glamour, with textured wallpaper, wooden sheen and a palette of amber, gold and an appropriately whisky-ish brown.
+Though the clientele is mixed and informal, the place exudes elegance; the music is sultry and smooth, the lighting golden soft, and capacity carefully monitored to allow enough expert attention for each cocktail creation.
 Le Lion’s signature drink is the Basil Smash, which is basically a liquid dose of Italian summer, no matter how cold or wet Hamburg is outdoors.

 While Sternschanze fast evolves, you can trust Le Fonque to stay true to its alternative roots.
 Firstly, they’re vinyl obsessives and will play nothing else.
 Secondly, the prices remain reasonable, so you can happily sip your Astras safe in the knowledge your piggybank will still be intact come morning.
 The exterior is mysteriously plain, if bright red, hinting at the enigmatic innards, which are also awash in red lighting.
 A DJ, pitched at the bar, plays a mix of funk and soul nightly, luring you down the grungy stairs, into the welcoming womb of the drinking/dancing den.